codelirium/einstein-puzzle-solver/README.md

-# einstein-riddle-solver
+# einstein-puzzle-solver

 Einstein wrote a riddle last century.
 He said that 98% of the world could not solve it.

    * There are 5 houses in five different colors.
    * In each house lives a person with a different nationality.
    * These five owners drink a certain type of beverage, smoke a certain brand of cigar and keep a certain pet.
    * No owners have the same pet, smoke the same brand of cigar or drink the same beverage.

-The question is: Who owns the fish?
+The question is: <i>Who owns the fish?</i>

 ## Hints